benaston/NState/readme.md

 NState
 =====

 Simple state machine for .NET.
+This software is NOT production ready.

 How to use:
 --------